openstack/keystone/doc/source/architecture.rst

  * **Extras**: bucket of key-value metadata associated with a user-project pair.
  * **Rule**: describes a set of requirements for performing an action.

-While the general data model allows a many-to-many relationship between Users and Groups to Projects and Domains; the actual backend implementations take varying levels of advantage of that functionality.
+While the general data model allows a many-to-many relationship between users and groups to projects and domains; the actual backend implementations take varying levels of advantage of that functionality.